 Is there a fee?

-There is no set fee for baptisms in the Church of England, but there is a retiring collection and there may be a fee to cover the cost of heating.
+There is no set fee for baptisms in the Church of England, but there is a retiring collection and we ask for a suggested donation of £35 to cover the cost of heating.
 Parish churches have no income other than that which its members contribute.

 If you have any other questions, we would love to hear from you.